warner/petmail/README.rst

 How To Run Petmail
 ------------------

-To run from source, you will need Python (2.x) and the development headers (python-dev).
-You will then build the dependencies, create and start a node, and open the web-based control panel like so:
+To run from source, you will need Python (2.x), the development headers (python-dev), and a C compiler.
+You will also either need a functional python-cffi installation, or a copy of libffi somewhere that "pip install cffi" can find it.
+Given these, you can then build the dependencies, create and start a node, and open the web-based control panel like so:

 * `python setup.py safe_develop`
 * `./bin/petmail create-node`